surhudkhare/surhudkhare.github.io/README.md

 ## Python conferences - PyData, SciPy, PyCon
-Following along the sessions conducted at various Python conferences can be a great source of gaining hands-on enperience with many of the python libraries.
+Following along the sessions conducted at various Python conferences can be a great source of gaining hands-on experience with many of the python libraries and leveraging their capabilities in personal projects

 ### SciPy2017: Machine Learning - scikit-learn
 [Project Link](scipy2017_sklearn)